Prices include next-day delivery and prescription

 The only contraception that will protect you against STIs are barrier methods such as condoms, which are 98% effective when used correctly.
 Th contraceptive patch will protect against pregnancy, but not STIs (sexually transmitted infections).

-Evra contraceptive patches are available online at HealthExpress in both a 3 month and 6 month supply.
-As with every prescription medication in the UK, you are required to answer a few questions in your consultation just to make sure the medication is right for you.
-One of our registered ensure the patch is safe for you to buy and it can be dispatched for delivery within 24 hours.
+The contraceptive Evra patch is available from HealthExpress.
+You can order a 3-month or 6-month supply.
+To make sure the patch is safe for you, we need you to answer a few questions in your consultation.
+One of our registered doctors will make sure the patch is safe for you to buy and it can be dispatched for delivery within 24 hours.